nordic16/xLift/README.md

 - [x] Write a form to edit the user profile
 - [ ] Finish writing all the remaining auth forms.
+- [ ] Create and add functionality to the workout edition page.
 - [x] Be sus